Stability of the optimal filter in continuous time: Beyond the bene{\v s} filter

-\end{lem} \begin{proof} We write the proof in the case where $n$ and $k$ are even.
+\end{proof} \begin{proof}[Proof of Lemma \ref{lem:synthese-des-resultats}]We write the proof in the case where $n$ and $k$ are even.
 If $k$ was even and $n$ was odd, we would have to use the operators $S_{\dots}^{(p)U}$.
 If $k$ was odd, the proof would be very similar but would require to introduce new and heavy notations.

 By Proposition \ref{prop:representation-avec-U}, Remark \ref{rem:sur-representation} and Equation (\ref{eq:loi-de-U1}), we have, for all $\mu$ in $\mathcal{P}(\R)$ and all test function $\varphi$ in $\mathcal{C}_{b}^{+}(\R)$,